Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ### Add Kitura-StencilTemplateEngine dependencies to your server
 [Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) is a template engine abstraction layer, that works alongside a specific template engine, such as [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine), to allow a user to easily use a template engine in swift.
 These two libraries are added to our `Package.swift` file, so the server can access them.

-1. Open a new terminal window and go to your servers `Package.swift` file.
+1. In terminal, go to your servers `Package.swift` file.
 ```
 cd ~/FoodTrackerBackend/FoodServer
 open Package.swift